codeinthehole/meta-tic-tac-toe/README.md

-# React playground
+# Meta-tic-tac-toe

-This is just for testing React, Redux and other JS libraries.
+A simple game for exploring React, Redux and other JS libraries.

 ## Getting started